wix-incubator/redux-saga-tester/README.md

 [redux-saga](https://github.com/yelouafi/redux-saga/) is a great library that provides an easy way to test your sagas step-by-step, but it's tightly coupled to the saga implementation.
 Try a non-breaking reorder of the internal `yield`s, and the tests will fail.

 This tester library provides a full redux environment to run your sagas in, taking a black-box approach to testing.
-You can dispatch actions, observe the state of the store at any time, retrieve a history of actions, and listen for specific actions to occur.
+You can dispatch actions, observe the state of the store at any time, retrieve a history of actions and listen for specific actions to occur.

 # Getting Started